WomensLaw serves and supports all survivors, no matter their sex or gender.

 Since ICE’s main job is to identify, detain, and deport people who are not in the U.S. legally, you may end up detained or deported.
 Therefore, the safest way to report your situation is through an immigration lawyer who does human trafficking work.
 Use our Finding a Lawyer page to find a lawyer in your state.
 You can also ask one of the national immigration organization on our National Organizations - Immigration page to help find you a lawyer.

 It is also important to know that a significant number of trafficking victims may report their situation to law enforcement but law enforcement may decide not to investigate their case for a variety of reasons.
-For example, law enforcement may believe that their resources are better spent on large trafficking rings rather than one individual’s case; or they may think other victims will be better witnesses in their case, etc. The fact that they don’t want or need your help doesn’t mean you aren’t a real victim of trafficking or that you shouldn’t get T visa status.
+For example, law enforcement may believe that their resources are better spent on large trafficking rings rather than one individual’s case; or on cases with more evidence.
+If they don’t investigate your claim, it doesn’t mean you aren’t a real victim of trafficking or that they don’t believe you.
+It doesn’t mean that you won’t be able to get T visa status.

 How do I prove that I contacted law enforcement?

-Ask the law enforcement agency you contact to give you (or your lawyer) a “law enforcement agency (LEA) endorsement,” which is also known as a “declaration of law enforcement officer for victim of trafficking in persons,” on Form I-914 Supplement B. This is a statement from law enforcement saying that you have cooperated with their requests in investigating or prosecuting the case.
+To prove you contacted law enforcement, ask them to give you or your lawyer a “law enforcement declaration,” which is also known as a “law enforcement endorsement” or “LEA declaration” on Form I-914 Supplement B. This is a statement from law enforcement saying that you have cooperated with their requests in investigating or prosecuting the case.

-Getting the LEA endorsement can be very helpful to strengthen your T visa application.
-However, having an LEA endorsement does not guarantee that you will get T visa status.
-It’s possible that you can get T visa status if you show you tried to be helpful but still couldn’t get an endorsement from law enforcement.1
+Getting the LEA declaration is not required, but it can be very helpful to strengthen your T visa application.
+However, having an LEA declaration does not guarantee that you will get T visa status.
+It’s possible that you can get T visa status if you show you tried to be helpful but still couldn’t get a declaration from law enforcement.1

 For more information on all four requirements that you will have to prove, go to What must I prove to be eligible for T visa status?